 For the rest of the night, her and I scarcely move an inch.
 Even though we haven’t traveled as far as usual, last night’s dreams, along without tonight’s little scene—it has truly turned out to be tiring.

 But even after she lays down too, unfortunately, in spite of my fatigue, I force myself to remain awake.
-After a while, I hear Suzette faintly snoring.
-Now knowing she’s fast asleep, I softly get up and walk a short distance, occasionally looking back as I do so.
+After a while I hear Suzette faintly snoring.
+Now knowing she’s fast asleep, I carefully get up and walk a short distance, occasionally looking back as I do so.
 Once I see she is still asleep, I finally begin attending to my business.

 Gently I kneel upon my knees, focusing on the environment around me.
 The air is still warm from the day, but the season of scorching hasn’t quite reached us yet, even if it’s near; especially under the veil of night, everything still feels pleasant.
 The scent of the meadow fills the air, along with the moonlight.
 Ah; the latter especially seems so soothing, and yet I know the truth.